-Who would love to get a letter from you?
+• Who would love to get a letter from you?

 Say: Paul wrote letters to someone younger than he was.
 It didn't matter that they were different ages, because God loves every age.
 And he can use young people-even kids-to encourage others!
-Use your stationery set to write letters encouraging people who are younger or older than you.
+Ask your parents to help you to use your stationery set to write letters encouraging people who are younger or older than you.
 Try to send six letters this week!
 And here's a tip: Don't tell older people you picked them because they're old!